Skip to main content

 Key Takeaway: There are no educational or professional prerequisites for registering and sitting for FRM Part 1, so you can begin the FRM journey as early as your undergraduate years.
 The two-year qualifying work-experience requirement applies only to receiving the FRM designation after passing both parts — not to taking the exams.

-FRM Part 1 Syllabus & Topic Weights 2026
+What Is the FRM Part 1 Syllabus & Topic Weights for 2026?

-The FRM Part 1 curriculum is organised into four broad knowledge areas, each carrying a defined weight in the exam.
+The 2026 FRM Part 1 syllabus covers four knowledge areas, weighted per GARP's official Study Guide: Foundations of Risk Management (20%), Quantitative Analysis (20%), Financial Markets & Products (30%) and Valuation & Risk Models (30%).
 GARP updates the syllabus annually and publishes the official learning objectives and the FRM Study Guide on its website.
 Candidates should always cross-check the latest Study Guide for any 2026 readings that have been added, revised, or retired.

 Topic Weight Approx. Questions Key Areas Covered